What is the Claude Code Swarm feature? Agent Teams, explained

 The pattern is clear: Anthropic watches what developers need and ships polished native versions.
 This is healthy for the ecosystem - it validates the demand and raises the baseline for everyone.

-With the official release, you can now use swarm mode without any workarounds:
+With the official release, you can now use swarm mode and Claude Code agent teams without any workarounds:

 Good for: